Sharon-zh/Project182/README.md

 # Project182
 1. The problem domain our team is tentatively wanting to focus on Recipe Organizer.
-2.
-(i) For Recipe Organizer, the applications our team is thinking of developing are as follows:
+2.For Recipe Organizer, the applications our team is thinking of developing are as follows:
    - store recipes (ingredients, instructions, etc.)
    - organize recipes in some meaningful way
    - user customization